tenrinch/subjectfile-test/README.md

 ## Admin (us)

 - By default, Admin have every roles so it has access to every components
-- Admin has access to departments which is used to give access to the projects to departments
+- Admin has access to departments which is used to give access the projects to departments
 - Only Admin should have the right to Users, Roles, Permissions & Departments.